The Mission of Advocates and Industry are Not at Odds

 At JPA, we believe in collaboration between patient organizations and pharmaceutical companies.
 So much so, that we have an entire team dedicated to patient advocacy relations.
 In almost all cases, these partnerships are forged with good intentions by people who have the patient’s best interest at heart.

-It’s up to both sides – advocates and industry – to be proactive in communicating when there is any financial relationship or could be a perceived conflict of interest.
+From our perspective, it’s up to both sides – advocates and industry – to be proactive in communicating when there is any financial relationship or could be a perceived conflict of interest.
 Here are just a few of the ways to ensure mutually positive collaboration:

 Patient groups can do more to erase questions about conflicts of interest